-Speed selection at the operator panels and the keyboard.
+Speed selection at the operator panels.

-The speed is selected with switches $\cdot 2 \cdot$ and $\cdot 3 \cdot$ (CO BR).
+The speed is selected with switches ·2· and ·3· (CO BR).

 In order for any change of speed to be assumed, the corresponding module must be reset; however, we recommend to change the speed while the modules and the CNC are off.